wildjames/Patient-Appointment-Backend/notes.md

 - [ ] The PANDA currently doesn't contain much data about clinicians, but will eventually track data about the specific organisations they currently work for and where they work from.
   - This should be easily added using another database model.
 - [ ] The client is interested in branching out into foreign markets, it would be useful if error messages could be localised.
+  - Rather than having the strings for error messages encoded in the app as they are now, an Enum could be used to hold the feedback messages instead.
+Then, the relevant enum attribute could be formatted and returned to the user.
 - [x] The client would like to ensure that patient names can be represented correctly, in line with GDPR.
   - The test cases contain names like "महावीर, जगन्नाथ", which I believe covers this kind of thing.